dockersamples/docker-cerebras-demo/adk-cerebras/README.md

 # DevDuck agents

 A multi-agent system for Go programming assistance built with Google Agent Development Kit (ADK).
-This project features a coordinating agent (DevDuck) that manages two specialized sub-agents (Bob and Cerebras) for different programming tasks.
+This project features a coordinating agent (DevDuck) that manages two specialized sub-agents (Local Agent and Cerebras) for different programming tasks.

 ## Architecture